ClockZinc/ClockZinc/README.md

 <br clear="all"/>

 🔐 **Research Transparency Notice:**
-_"In compliance with institutional policy, all research-related repositories have been archived.
+_"In compliance with institutional policy, **all research-related repositories have been made private**.
 I'm now actively developing public AI tools - stay tuned for **PaperPal**:  An AI-powered academic recommendation system launching this quarter!"_
 ![image_AI_BLIC](./images/small_review_of_bilc.png)

 # 🔬 Research Focus

-I am interest in intelligent decision-making for UAV swarms, specializing in:
+I am interested in **Autonomous Unmanned Aerial Systems**, with a focus on intelligent decision-making and navigation for UAVs.
+My specialization includes:

-• Multi-Agent Reinforcement Learning (MARL): Distributed task planning & real-time coordination
+• **Autonomous Safe Decision-Making**: Developing safe and efficient decision-making frameworks for UAVs to independently execute and complete various autonomous tasks.

-• Semantic-Driven Mission Orchestration: LLM-Agent frameworks for autonomous task decomposition
+• **Autonomous Navigation**: Designing millisecond-level dynamic obstacle avoidance algorithms for intelligent and adaptive safe trajectory planning.

-• Real-Time Path Planning: Millisecond-level dynamic obstacle avoidance algorithms
+• Semantic-Driven Mission Orchestration: Utilizing LLM-Agent frameworks to autonomously decompose and manage complex tasks.

 # 🎓 Education